 The principal component of the Simplified Interline Settlement (SIS) vision is the removal of paper from the billing and settlement process.
 A carrier will submit a single electronic billing file that will be converted into an invoice and a settlement file, sent to the billed airline, and cleared through the relevant clearinghouse.

 The vision and benefits below are subject to change based on cost and demand.
-For some of the features that will be part of Integrated Settlement, please see SIS Features.

 Integrated Settlement (IS)